 As an employer, it’s your responsibility to withhold Social Security taxes as well as Medicare taxes from your employees’ salaries.
 Collectively these amounts are known as FICA withholdings.
+The following article will help you to understand what is fica.
+Understand FICA point of view of employee and employer.

 What is FICA?